 After receiving his BA in Economics from Stockton University of New Jersey, Hilton came to CGU, where he received his MA and PhD in management information systems.
 Throughout his career, he has taught and lectured at many universities, including the University of California, Riverside; California State University, Fullerton; Pitzer College; and Claremont Graduate University.
 He has also been invited to give presentations at the White House where he participated in the Safety Data Jam (2012) and the Safety Datapalooza (2012).

 Hilton developed and implemented the GIS Solution Development specialization within the MS in Information Systems & Technology degree in CISAT.
-This specialization is designed to meet the educational needs of people who want careers developing transformative GIS solutions for organizations.
+This specialization is designed to meet the educational needs of people who desire careers developing transformative GIS solutions for organizations.
 The specialization is technical in its focus and is designed to develop the knowledge and skills needed to create these applications.
 Recently, with Hilton’s help, CISAT initiated the Advanced GIS Lab.

 Geographic Information Systems: Essential Concepts

 Advanced GIS Solution Development